srivalli1250/saatva/README.md

    $ git clone {the url to the GitHub repo}
    This clones the repo

-2. cd into the new folder and type
+2. cd into the new folder and type $ npm install

-3. This installs the required dependencies
+   This installs the required dependencies
-   $ npm install

-4. To run the React project.
+3. To run the React project.
    $ npm start

 Details - Build with create react app.